cccbr/runningatower/content/docs/040-finance/index.md

 In the ***[C of E](../170-glossary/#c-of-e)***, the fees for wedding ringing are set by the ***[PCC](../170-glossary/#pcc)***, hopefully in consultation with the ringers.
 These should reflect whether ringing is:

-- Before and / or after the wedding.
+- Before and/or after the wedding.

 - The length of time spent ringing.